elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-challenges-do-military-training-and-education-face-in-institutional-conflicts.md

 url: /learn/history-of-the-world/questions/what-challenges-do-military-training-and-education-face-in-institutional-conflicts
 score: 8.5
 related_article1:
-    id: 169087
+    id: 169083
-    title: Describe the relationship between military architecture and the architectural impact of conflict.
+    title: >-
+        How do swarming tactics differ from traditional military tactics in urban warfare?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/describe-the-relationship-between-military-architecture-and-the-architectural-impact-of-conflict
+    url: /learn/history-of-the-world/questions/how-do-swarming-tactics-differ-from-traditional-military-tactics-in-urban-warfare
 related_article2:
-    id: 169096
+    id: 169089
-    title: Discuss the ethical implications of warfare in contemporary military doctrine.
+    title: >-
+        How does post-modern theory influence spatial interpretation in architectural theory?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/discuss-the-ethical-implications-of-warfare-in-contemporary-military-doctrine
+    url: /learn/history-of-the-world/questions/how-does-postmodern-theory-influence-spatial-interpretation-in-architectural-theory
 related_article3:
-    id: 169101
+    id: 169087
-    title: How does geopolitical architecture affect urban infrastructure analysis?
+    title: >-
+        Describe the relationship between military architecture and the architectural impact of conflict.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-does-geopolitical-architecture-affect-urban-infrastructure-analysis
+    url: /learn/history-of-the-world/questions/describe-the-relationship-between-military-architecture-and-the-architectural-impact-of-conflict
 related_article4:
-    id: 169092
+    id: 169095
-    title: In what ways does tactical innovation impact military tactics?
+    title: >-
+        How does the military-architectural relationship influence military training and education?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/in-what-ways-does-tactical-innovation-impact-military-tactics
+    url: /learn/history-of-the-world/questions/how-does-the-militaryarchitectural-relationship-influence-military-training-and-education
 related_article5:
-    id: 169088
+    id: 169086
-    title: What is the significance of geopolitical architecture in the military-architectural relationship?
+    title: >-
+        How does tactical innovation contribute to non-linear warfare?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-is-the-significance-of-geopolitical-architecture-in-the-militaryarchitectural-relationship
+    url: /learn/history-of-the-world/questions/how-does-tactical-innovation-contribute-to-nonlinear-warfare
 ---

 &nbsp;